Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Experimental results

 We applied a variety of editing operations to the shape shown in Fig.~\ref{fig:update}, such as adding a trimming surface to form a chamfer to the central hole as in Fig.~\ref{fig:update}(e).
 In each edited shape, we highlight the modified patches in orange.
 Additionally, the connected patches that are not directly edited but are affected by the update of the merge constraints are highlighted in green.
 Both the edited and involved patches are updated while the rest of the patches are kept fixed.

-The fitting accuracy regarding these edited shapes is reported in Tab.~\ref{tab:update}, which is similar to the performance obtained in the shape fitting task, demonstrating the consistently superior performance of our method in both shape fitting and updating tasks.
+The fitting accuracy regarding these edited shapes (all results in Fig.~\ref{fig:teaser}(b) and Fig.~\ref{fig:update}) is reported in Tab.~\ref{tab:update}, which is similar to the performance obtained in the shape fitting task.
+Nevertheless, it takes an average of 1.52 seconds of training time to reach the fitting accuracy, demonstrating the feasibility of rapidly updating a learned neural implicit representation as its corresponding geometry is locally changed.